Associate Professor and Chair of Philosophy

 Omri Boehm joined the NSSR Philosophy department in 2010.
 He teaches and writes on early modern philosophy and philosophy of religion, with a specific focus on Descartes, Spinoza and Kant.
-His books include The Binding of Isaac: A Religious Model of Disobedience (Continuum, 2007) and, more recently, Kant’s Critique of Spinoza (Oxford University Press, 2014).
+His books include The Binding of Isaac: A Religious Model of Disobedience (Continuum, 2007), Kant’s Critique of Spinoza (Oxford University Press, 2014), and Haifa Republic: A Democratic Future for Israel (Penguin Random House, 2021).
 In addition to his academic publications, he has also written for outlets including the LA Review of Books and the New York Times.
-He is currently writing a book with the working title Passion, Freedom, Reason: a Rereading in Descartes.
-He holds a PhD from Yale University (2009.)

 PhD 2009, Yale University